 1. Make Extra Money to Pay Off Debt Fast

 “Focus on earning more money” – Latisha Styles

 Saving money is great until you’re forced to be (extra) frugal.

 Would you be willing to penny-pinch despite feeling miserable?
 Probably not.
 You need to find your sweet spot.

 You’ll earn more with a side hustle the harder you work.
 This doesn’t mean earning money will be easy, but you’ll have unlimited potential.
-When you’re looking to pay off debt, this can make all the difference.
+This can make all the difference when you’re looking to pay off debt.

-Imagine starting a freelance writing business, earning $200 each month (a conservative amount.)
+Imagine starting a freelance writing business, earning $200 montly (a conservative amount.)
 This means you’d have an extra $2400 after 12 months.
 You’d then be able to apply all this money towards any debt you carry.

 Continue cutting your expenses, but have more focus on increasing your income.
 You’ll pay off debt faster and feel happier that much quicker.